-Place the miter saw on a stand that allows you to maneuver the miter saw controls without straining yourself.
+Place the saw on a stand that allows you to maneuver the saw controls without straining yourself.

-- Step 2: Place the Crown Molding on the Miter Saw
+- Step 2: Place it on the Saw

-- Step 3: Adjust the cutting angle of the miter saw
+- Step 3: Adjust the cutting angle of the saw

 - Step 5: Make the cut